LauraJones929/portfolio-p1/README.md

 ## **User Experience (UX)**
 ### User Stories
 - **First Time Visitor Goals**
   - As a first time visitor, I want to be able to quickly navigate through the site and see what style and aesthetic Jess brings as I'm interested in booking her for my wedding.
-I also want to easily locate her social media links.
+  - As a first time visitor, I want to be able to locate Jess' social media links.
+  - As a business owner, I want to allow any potential clients to navigate through my site easily without getting lost or feeling overwhelmed as this could put people off and they may look elsewhere.

 - **Returning Visitor Goals**
   - As a returning visitor, I want to find contact information to enquire about prices and availability.
+  - As a first time visitor, I want to find a link to be able to listen to Jess on Spotify or YouTube.
+  - As a business owner, I want to provide social media links that are easy to spot and access.

 - **Frequent Visitor Goals**
   - As a frequent visitor, I want to see if there are any new packages available for cooperate events.
+  - As a business owner, I want to update any new videos or package offers onto my website.
+  - As a business owner, I want to be able to receive any queries or messages from potential customers via email.

 ### Design
 - **Colour Scheme**